 - If you create both SNAT and DNAT entries on an enhanced NAT gateway, an Elastic Compute Service (ECS) instance configured with an SNAT entry cannot access another ECS instance configured with a DNAT entry of the same NAT gateway.
 To allow an ECS instance to access another ECS instance configured with a DNAT entry in the same VPC, we recommend that you create another enhanced NAT gateway and create DNAT and SNAT entries on different NAT gateways.

-- High and guaranteed performance to withstand traffic spikes (pay-as-you-go NAT gateways)
+- High performance to withstand traffic spikes (pay-as-you-go NAT gateways)

 Comparison between enhanced NAT gateways and standard NAT gateways

 The following tables describe the differences and similarities in features and limits between enhanced NAT gateways and standard NAT gateways.

 |Deploying multiple Internet NAT gateways in the same virtual private cloud (VPC)||Supported||Not supported||Deploy multiple Internet NAT gateways in one VPC|

 |Associating a vSwitch with an Internet NAT gateway||Supported||Not supported||N/A|

 |Billed on an hourly basis||Supported||Not supported|

 |Processing TCP, UDP, and ICMP fragments||Supported||Not supported||N/A|

 |Associating multiple elastic IP addresses (EIPs) with an Internet NAT gateway||Supported||Supported||Associate an EIP with an Internet NAT gateway|